Hardy inequalities for magnetic $p$-Laplacians: Introduction

 As we have already mentioned Theorem \ref{th3} was proved in \cite[Sec.~2.5]{A} by applying the divergence theorem combined with H\"{o}lder inequality against an arbitrary potential $F$ which was subsequently particularised and obtaining the result.
 For the sake of completeness we give a direct proof of Theorem \ref{th3} in Section \ref{sec4}.
+Further extensions in higher dimensions of inequality \eqref{mean_value_ineq} were recently obtained in \cite{LL}.

-\begin{Rem} The inequality \eqref{mean_value_ineq} gets better for large $\beta$ (the right-hand side in \eqref{mean_value_ineq} can be as large as one wants when $\beta $ becomes large) comparing it with the ``proper" Hardy inequality when $p=2$ (cf. \cite{LW}), i.e.
+\begin{Rem} Inequality \eqref{mean_value_ineq} gets better for large $\beta$ (the right-hand side in \eqref{mean_value_ineq} can be as large as one wants when $\beta $ becomes large) comparing it with the ``proper" Hardy inequality when $p=2$ (cf. \cite{LW}), i.e.

 The way $\beta$ appears on the right-hand side of the inequality \eqref{mean_value_ineq} is a bit striking but in fact natural.
 The interesting part (gauge invariance, etc) of the magnetic field comes exactly from the cross terms when trying to ``develop" the $p$-powers of $|\nabla_{A_\beta} u|^p$ and $|\nabla_{A_\beta} \bar{u}|^p$.
 But this difficulty disappears (at least if $p=2$) when considering the mean value because the cross terms cancel out: